 In a nutshell, a videographer made videos while a cinematographer dealt with film stock.

-However, we can’t make the same demarcation anymore since digital cameras have come into the game!
+However, we can’t make the same distinction anymore since digital cameras have entered the game!

 Many of our most famous and distinguished major motion picture directors and cinematographers have moved to use digital cameras.

-This shift is only logical, as it gives them more chances to experiment and benefit from the amazing technology.
+This shift is only logical, giving them more chances to experiment and benefit from the unique technology.
 This doesn’t mean they’re videographers now.

 Videographers are camera operators working with small crews or solo